 There are usually no symptoms to signal vasa previa, but the condition can be detected with a sonogram and a Doppler ultrasound after the 16th week.

-This condition normally does not cause problems for either the mother or baby until the mother’s water breaks.
+Vesa previa typically causes no problems for either the mother or baby, until the water breaks.
 This can tear the blood vessels, resulting in the baby losing a life-threatening amount of blood.

 Vesa Previa Management

-The most important way to prevent a fatal outcome for the baby is to detect vasa previa before the mother goes into labor.
-Your OB-GYN will most likely recommend scheduling a Cesarean delivery a few weeks before your due date to avoid the dangers of natural labor.
+To prevent a fatal outcome for the baby, it is crucially important is to detect vasa previa before going into labor.
+Your OB-GYN will probably recommend a C-section a few weeks before your due date to avoid the dangers of natural labor.